Apple Acres Farm

 Number of Internship Available: 2

-This year is unique because of Covid-19, but we are currently accepting applicants.
 Unlike any other farm apprenticeship–rather than being in the field and then doing a CSA, you will do everything from orchard work, to care taking animals, to building an Air Bnb Treehouse, to kitchen, bar and customer service work, to business management, hosting musical gatherings, and meet a vibrant community of independent and creative people.
-In past years we have run a large summer music festival, which is now cancelled for the second year running because of the pandemic, but we still plan to incorporate smaller musical events in some way.
+We also hire other workers to assist with running our store in the fall and working in the kitchen, and we host two hospitality/events apprentices at the Inn, that you will work alongside, however your primary focus will be the farm.

 Apprentices also work on a small independent project which they present at the end of the term.
 They also get books, handouts, and attend Maine Organic Farmer Association Workshops.

-Farming tasks may include: picking apples, hand thinning, fertilizing, watering, weeding, planting, pest scouting, pest trapping, weed whacking, mowing, grafting, learning to drive forklifts and tractors, painting bark, making and spreading compost, installing a pollinator garden and bee boxes, and taking care of animals (most likely Guinea Hens this season).
+Farming tasks may include: picking apples, hand thinning, fertilizing, watering, weeding, planting, pest scouting, pest trapping, weed whacking, mowing, grafting, learning to drive forklifts and tractors, wrapping trees, spreading compost & mulch, working with animals, removing rocks, logs and brambles, planting, grading and bagging apples, stocking cider, and more.

-Business Tasks may include: using quickbooks and excel to track expenses and profits, inventorying store product, working with consignment, and running profit analysis.
+Business Tasks may include: using quickbooks and excel to track expenses and profits, inventorying store product, and running profit analysis, applying for grants, and submitting grant record paperwork.

-Farm stand Tasks may include: grading apples, bagging apples, shipping apples, working at cash register, making doughnuts and pies, serving ice cream, cooking and serving food, learning to hand toss pizza dough, making sauces from scratch, restocking shelves, working at the cider bar, and learning about and maintaining cleanliness for health code, working with other employees.
+Farm stand Tasks may include: grading apples, bagging apples, shipping apples, working at cash register, making doughnuts and pies, serving ice cream, cooking and serving food, learning to hand toss pizza dough, product ordering, restocking shelves, working at the cider bar, and learning about and maintaining cleanliness for health code, working with other employees, and daily cleanup (dishes, floors, trash, counters, maintaining ingredient freshness).

 We work with your strengths, and we offer a very diverse experience and try to get you doing as many different things as possible.

-We also make sure to take breaks, have fun, etc like kayaking, having BBQs with other farms, and seeing live music (or maybe this year it will just be going to the drive in movie theater!)
-You may also get the opportunity to do work swaps with apprentices from other farms, and work on a flower or veggie or animal farm for a few days during the term! ”
+We also make sure to take breaks, have fun, etc like kayaking, meeting apprentices from other farms, and seeing live music.
+You may also get the opportunity to do work swaps with apprentices from other farms.

-Compensation includes $250/week plus lodging and food supplement, as well as tips during open season in the fall, and bonus at end of year.
+Compensation includes $250/week plus lodging and food supplement, as well as tips during any event, which can sometimes be as much as $100-$300/day of event or festival.

-Skills Desired: no skills needed!
-But ability to lift 50lbs and be in physical shape is necessary.
-It would be great if you had mechanical or carpentry skills, or skill with hand lettering signs.
+Skills Desired: No skills needed!
+But ability to lift 50lbs and be in fairly good physical shape is necessary.
+It would be great if you had mechanical or carpentry skills, or skill with hand lettering signs, or experience in a kitchen or bar.
 The ability to work self-guided without succumbing to distraction, and the ability to understand how repetitive and menial tasks work towards accomplishing our bigger goals, are both a must (basically--a positive attitude!)
 We also do not allow the use of cellphones during the workday.
 In the interview process we will encourage an honest, friendly conversation about how our work schedule and physical and mental demands on your person might interact with your current health and wellness.

 Stipend: $250/week, plus a weekly veggie and egg CSA, a small garden plot to share, and housing.
 Transportation not provided, but we are close to town if you want to bike in.
-We also offer random perks such as a meal out every now and then, a yoga class, an end of year bonus, etc. when available.
+We also offer random perks such as a meal out every now and then, a chiropractic visit, last year's apprentices even went with us to see an opera in New York City!

 Preferred method of Contact: email